na-na-hi/renget/archive/2ia7a.md

 Name: Gawr Gura
 Ability: "Reflection"
-Description: The princess of the kingdom of Atlantis.
+Description: The princess of the Atlantean Empire.
 She comes and goes, acting as a diplomat.
 Her ability allows her to split into two beings, with wildly different personalities.
 Perks applied to Shirakami Fubuki also apply here
 Danger Level: E (A)
 Observations: Gawr Gura herself is at a metahuman level, but angering the first monarchy able to unify the Oceans and the Depths its not a good idea.
+In case of extreme necessity, Gawr Gura should be dealth by any capable Metahuman and protocol "Dead Sea" is to be enacted.

 Name: Ninomae Ina'nis
 Ability: "Otherwordly Touch"